Ulagay's Landing: The operation

 Ulugay with his force of 8,000 men landed on August 14, at the Vereshchaginsky-farm, 7 km north of the village of Primorsko-Akhtarskaya, which was also taken after a battle with two companies of the Red Army of some 500 men.
-The vanguard of the White cavalry under personal command of General Ulagay immediately advanced towards Timashyovsk, the railway junction leading to Ekaterinodar.
+The vanguard of the White cavalry under personal command of General Ulagay immediately advanced towards Timashyovsk, the railway junction leading to Yekaterinodar.
 After several fierce battles, by August 18, the White army had already captured a significant bridgehead of 80 km wide and about 90 km deep.

 On August 15, a second assault force of 1,500 men commanded by General Cherepov landed north of Novorossiysk.
 They were joined by 2,000 Cossacks from the neighboring villages.

 To counter the invasion, the commander of the Caucasian Red Front, Vladimir Gittis, gathered numerous reserve troops (3 rifle divisions, 4 cavalry and 1 rifle brigades) and formed two groups: one to strike from the north into the flank and rear of the Ulagay group, and one for a frontal strike from the east.

 From August 18 to 21 August, the units of General Ulagay were regrouping and no longer advanced.

 On August 21 and 22, the Red Army attacked and the Whites could not withstand and began to retreat, until the front stabilized after renewed White counterattacks.

 On the night of August 25, Wrangel executed a third landing of some 3,000 men under the command of General Kharlamov on the Taman Peninsula.
-This group was able to take the Peninsula but were was unable to advance further than the isthmuses.
+This group was able to take the Peninsula but was unable to advance further than the isthmuses.
 The landing party was soon counterattacked and by mid-September 2, the troops of Kharlamov were evacuated.

 The troops of the second landing under General Cherepov had also been surrounded and forced to evacuate on August 26, after having suffered heavy casualties.

 On August 30, after stubborn fighting, the Soviet troops occupied the village of Stepna, cutting General Ulagay's Army into two.
 Despite fierce counterattacks, the Whites failed to retake Stepna.
 The White now had no option but to withdraw.
 Under the cover of rearguard battles, the landing forces began to evacuate.
 By September 7, the evacuation of the main force of General Ulagay was completed in good order from Achuevo.
 Despite a violent storm that destroyed the marina, everything was shipped out : personnel, horses, artillery, and even armored cars.

 On September 10, Commissar Sergo Ordzhonikidze reported victory to V.I.
 Lenin, who considered the defeat of the Ulagay's landing a matter of "national importance".